luizimcpi/springboot-microservice/README.md

 ```
 ```
 Finally
-Run as AuthorizationServerApplication.java or mvn spring-boot:run inside root directory of this application
+Run as AuthorizationServerApplication.java or mvn spring-boot:run inside root directory of the application
 ```

 POSTMAN PARAMETERS